 A whole new section beginning to present material concerning the Sinus Medii (Central Bay) region of Earth's Moon has been added with a list of recognized features, and pointing out a class of previously unrecognized features.
 Images from the region photographed by the Lunar Orbiter missions have also been added with an original scan and a processed version to enhance detail.
 Research is continuing with regard to Earth's moon, so I expect to add a lot more material eventually.

-The most recent addition is Volume 1 of the Apollo 10 images.
-Volume 2 will be coming forthwith.
-My latest piece of music is for strings, The Böd, and that, plus its score, was the previous post.
+The most recent addition is Volume 2 of the Apollo 10 images.
+Volume 1 was posted last month.
+My latest piece of music is for strings, The Böd, and that, plus its score, was the prior post.
+Over the next weeks I will finish assessing 50 million prime integers and will accordingly make a few changes adding some information to the short silent video The Story of Prime Numbers ...
+So Far.

 In my free time I am also continuing to process prime integers to find their differences and compiling statistics on their distribution and abundance in search of a theater of replete numbers to accommodate values of twenty or thirty million.
 The largest theater of repleteness found so far, beginning at approximately 11,265,887 will only accommodate values up to about five and three-quarter million.
 So far 48 million primes have been assessed.